<> <>

 If your aim is to lose weight, there are a few things to consider before embarking on the journey.

-Fat Loss vs Weight Loss: What's the Difference? | Juniper
+Fat Loss vs Weight Loss: What's The Real Difference | Juniper

 There is so much discussion around fat loss and weight loss that it can be an extremely confusing topic to navigate.
-In part due to the terms being used interchangeably when they actually refer to different things.
+In part, due to the terms being used interchangeably when they actually refer to different things.

 As women, we've got lots to consider, including hormone fluctuations when it comes to muscle mass and weight loss.

-The good news?
-There are a few fairly simple changes you can make to improve your lifestyle.
 But first, there are a couple of things you need to know, including the difference between weight loss vs fat loss.
 Let's dive into it.

 What's the difference between weight loss and fat loss?